 Fieldwork, whether through a course, a clinical placement, or an internship, is a core component of the public health major.

-Hartwick College’s location in a town that is a regional hub for healthcare and social services is ideally suited to a focus on the urgent contemporary issues related to rural public health.
+Hartwick College’s location in a regional hub for healthcare and social services is ideally suited to a focus on the urgent contemporary issues related to rural public health.

 As the world becomes increasingly urban, resources essential to health become more concentrated in cities, creating economic, educational, and healthcare challenges for rural populations.

 Our network of local community partners in the Susquehanna Valley region provides students with experiences that bring these issues to the forefront of their learning.

 Our off-campus J Term courses in places like Thailand, Dominican Republic, and South Africa afford rich opportunities for students to engage meaningfully with public health where affordable and sustainable solutions are most needed.